theandreibogdan/appimage-to-desktop-icon/README.md

-# AppImage to Desktop Icon 🚀
+# AppImage Installer 🚀

-A professional CLI tool that seamlessly integrates AppImage applications into your Linux desktop environment.
+CLI tool that seamlessly integrates AppImage applications into your Linux desktop environment.

 ## Features